mehulagg/gitlab/doc/user/application_security/dast/browser_based.md

 ## Enable browser-based crawling

 The browser-based crawler is an extension to the GitLab DAST product.
-DAST should be included in the CI/CD configuration and the browser-based crawler enabled using environment variables:
+DAST should be included in the CI/CD configuration and the browser-based crawler enabled using CI/CD variables:

 1. Install the DAST [prerequisites](index.md#prerequisite).
 1. Include the [DAST CI template](index.md#include-the-dast-template).
-1. Set the target website using the `DAST_WEBSITE` environment variable.
+1. Set the target website using the `DAST_WEBSITE` CI/CD variable.
-1. Set the environment variable `DAST_BROWSER_SCAN` to `true`.
+1. Set the CI/CD variable `DAST_BROWSER_SCAN` to `true`.

 An example configuration might look like the following: